Diabetes-Related Sight Loss

-Information about clinical trials can be found on www.clinicaltrials.gov and can be searched by condition and trial location.
+Information about clinical trials can be found on the clinical trials website and can be searched by condition and trial location.
 For further information, please contact the research department on 01 6789004 or e-mail email@example.com.

 Receiving a diagnosis can be overwhelming for anyone, but this is not a journey that you have to make alone.
 There are many groups and resources available to provide support for people living with Diabetes-Related sight loss.

 Fighting Blindness offers a free and confidential counselling service (Insight Counselling).
 For further information please contact firstname.lastname@example.org or call 01 6746496.

 A mindfulness group is also available on every Wednesday at the Fighting Blindness office at 11am.

 For technology support and guidance, the Dublin-based Technology Exchange Club meets every Monday at the Fighting Blindness office at 11am.
 Another Technology Exchange Club, based in Cork, meet every Saturday in the Cork City Library, Grand Parade, Cork City at 11am.
 The Cork-based club do not meet on Bank Holiday weekends or on the second Saturday of the month.
 For further information please contact email@example.com or call 01 6746496.

 Féach provides support for parents of children living with sight loss in Ireland.